dmbarbour/glas/docs/GlasDesign.md

 Large Glas programs are represented by multiple files and folders.
 Each file or folder deterministically computes a value.

-To compute the value for a file `foo.ext`, search for a language module or package `language-ext`, which defines a program to compile a binary.
-To compute a value for a folder `foo/`, use the value of the contained `public` module if one exists, otherwise a simple dictionary reflecting the folder's structure.
+To compute the value for a file `foo.ext`, search for a language module or package `language-ext`, which defines a program to compile the file contents.
+To compute a value for a folder `foo/`, use the value of the contained `public` module if one exists, otherwise a dictionary reflecting the folder structure.

-It is permitted to compose file extensions, e.g. `foo.xyz.json` will first pass a binary to `language-json` then pass the resulting structured value as source input to `language-xyz`.
-Similarly, for folder `foo.xyz/` we'd apply `language-xyz` to whatever value is normally computed for the folder.
-Conversely, a file `foo` without an extension is just valued as a binary.
+It is permitted to compose file extensions, e.g. `foo.xyz.json` will first pass a binary to `language-json` then pass the result as source input to `language-xyz`.
+Relatedly, for folder `foo.xyz/` we apply `language-xyz` to the value normally computed for a folder, and a file `foo` without any extension is valued as a raw binary.

-The language module can load other modules while compiling.
-Loading `module:foo` can find a local file or subfolder whose name is `foo` after excluding extensions.
-Loading `package:foo` would search for a folder (packages are always folders) based on the `GLAS_PATH` environment variable or other external configuration.
+The language module can load and integrate other module values while compiling.
+Loading `module:foo` will search for a local file or subfolder whose name is `foo` (modulo extensions).
+Loading `package:foo` would search for a folder (not a file) based on a `GLAS_PATH` environment variable.

-A build may fail due to ambiguous names, dependency cycles, bad language modules, etc..

 *Note:* Files and folders whose names start with `.` are hidden from the Glas module system, but can be useful for quotas, caching, profiling, etc..